Emergency Alerts (United Kingdom): Operational use

-The first live use of the system was on 23 February 2024.
-Residents in Plymouth, Devon were advised to evacuate part of the city, upon discovery of an undetonated WWII-era air dropped 500 kg SC 500 bomb in a back garden in Keyham.
-Residents were sent an alert at noon, two hours before it was moved by military convoy for disposal at sea.
-A second group of residents were thus alerted to leave homes within 300 metres of its journey to Torpoint Ferry slipway.
+The first live use of the system was on 23 February 2024, upon discovery of an undetonated Second World War air dropped 500 kg SC 500 bomb in a back garden in Keyham.
+Residents in Plymouth, Devon were advised to evacuate part of the city.
+Residents were sent an alert at noon, two hours before the device was moved by military convoy for disposal at sea.
+A second group of residents were thus alerted to leave homes within 300 m of its journey to Torpoint Ferry slipway.

-On 6 December 2024 at 19:00, the system was used to alert around three million people living in Wales and South West England of a potential danger to life as Storm Darragh approached the UK.
+On 6 December 2024 at 19:00 hours as Storm Darragh approached the UK, the system was used to alert around three million people living in Wales and South West England of a potential danger to life.